 Octyldodecyl Stearoyl Stearate is reported to function in cosmetics as a skin conditioning agent-occlusive and viscosity increasing agent-nonaqueous.
-Octyldodecyl Stearoyl Stearate was previously reviewed by the Panel in a safety assessment that was published in 2001.
-At that time, the Panel issued an insufficient data conclusion.
-Subsequently, the data needs were met, and in 2005, the Panel published a Final Amended Report with a conclusion of safe for use in cosmetic products in the practices of use and concentration described in that safety assessment.
-In accordance with its Procedures, the Panel evaluates the conclusions of previously-issued reports approximately every 15 years, and it has been at least 15 years since this assessment has been issued.
-In June 2022, the Panel determined that this safety assessment should be re-opened for re-evaluation due to a four-fold increase in use and significant increase in concentration of use.
+Octyldodecyl Stearoyl Stearate was previously reviewed by the Panel, and in 2005 the Panel published a final amended report with a conclusion of safe for use in cosmetic products in the practices of use and concentration described in that safety assessment.
+(The 2005 report should be consulted for additional studies that support the safety of Octyldodecyl Stearoyl Stearate.)
+In accordance with its Procedures, the Panel evaluates the conclusions of previously-issued reports approximately every 15 years, and it has been at least 15 years since the previous assessment has been issued.
+In September 2022, the Panel determined that this safety assessment should be re-opened for re-evaluation due to a significant increase in concentrations of use.